-If your kids fell in love with Thomas the Train and are still loco for locomotives, they'll love these award-winning train adventure games that build geography skills and engage the whole family.
+If your kids fell in love with Thomas the Tank Engine and are still loco for locomotives, they'll love these award-winning train adventure games that build geography skills and engage the whole family.

-This is one of the most popular games for multi-age families who play to gather resources and build settlements.
-The line has expanded to include many editions including Catan: Junior ($35) for ages 6–10, the new Ancient Egypt edition and a Star Trek Catan ($55) for the Trekkies.
+In this popular game, players gather resources and build settlements.
+The line has expanded to include many editions, including Catan: Junior (for ages 6–10), the Ancient Egypt edition and a Star Trek Catan for the Trekkies.

-If you are looking for a great gift to give a family that travels, this “Scrabble in a bag” game is it.
+If you are looking for a great gift to give a family that likes to travel, this “Scrabble in a bag” game is it.
 Players race against each other to build crossword grids.
-It's now also offered in other language versions including Spanish, French and German.
+It's now also offered in other language versions, including Spanish, French and German.

 This engaging and fun game has been described as “Pictionary without having to draw” and “charades without having to mime.”
 Its easy rules help the whole group start playing quickly, using creativity to convey concepts.